Why do people so often

 elections by

-simply mean a statement that is deliberately untrue or misleading.
+simply mean a statement that is untrue or misleading.
 The

-In accusing the right of lying, please note that I am doing only that
+If I seem to be accusing the right of lying, please note that I am

 and nothing else.
 If it sounds like I am angry, so be it.
 Perhaps I am,

 perhaps I am not.
 But that is not relevant.
-I am simply talking
+I am trying to talk

 in an objective way about lying, as something that many people do, but